llindoy/pyttn/README.md

 With the final two dependencies only required for use of improved tree plotting functionality, e.g. when using `prog = "dot"`.

+All python packages are installed automatically when installing using pip, however, it is necessary to manually install graphviz to enable this functionality.
 <!--
 Add back in when cuda support is finished